FOOD SERVICE PROGRAM BEING PLANNED BY THE WESTMORELAND COUNTY FOOD BANK

 The Summer Food Service Program, funded by the U.S. Department of Agriculture, is the largest federal resource available for local programs that combine mealtime with recreational and educational activities.
 The program is administered by the Pennsylvania Department of Education.

-To request an application, inquire about starting a program in your community, or to learn about existing programs in your area, call Michelle Heller at the Westmoreland County Food Bank, 724.468.8660 extension 25 or e-mail her at firstname.lastname@example.org.
-The application deadline is May 5, 2017 and they are available on line at www.westmorelandfoodbank.org.
+To request an application, inquire about starting a program in your community, or to learn about existing programs in your area, contact Michelle Heller at the Westmoreland County Food Bank, 724.468.8660 extension 25 or e-mail her at firstname.lastname@example.org.
+The application deadline is April 27, 2018 and they are available on line at www.westmorelandfoodbank.org.
 Also, to find out more about the Westmoreland County Food Bank, please visit their web site at www.westmorelandfoodbank.org.

 Any person who believes he or she has been discriminated against in any USDA-related activity should write or call immediately to: USDA, Director, Office of Civil Rights, Room 326-W, Whitten Building, 14th & Independence Avenue S.W., Washington DC 20250-9410, 202.720.5964 (voice or TDD).
 USDA is an equal opportunity provider and employer.

 The Westmoreland County Food Bank serves over 31,000 area residents each year including 9,300 children and 3,410 seniors.
 WCFB currently has 60 member agencies in their network of emergency feeding sites.
 Of those, 43 are food pantries in which low income consumers are able to access emergency food assistance throughout the month.
 Last year (2017), the Food Bank distributed over 9 million pounds of food.

 50% of WCFB’s food comes from the federal and state governments and the remaining 50% from local donations, food drives, and Feeding America.
 Administrative and fundraising costs account for 5% of the Food Bank’s operating budget.